Infineon/cysecuretools/docs/README_CYW20829.md

 ```bash
 $ cysecuretools set-ocd --name openocd --path /Users/username/tools/openocd
 ```
-_NOTE_: pyOCD is not currently supported for the CYW20829 device.

 ## 2. Define a target
 Run the following command and find the name of your target in the list of supported targets.